rbaltrusch/natscript/README.md

 print result of call main
 ```

-The main implementation Natscript interpreter is currently written in Python, but may be shifted to [C++](https://github.com/rbaltrusch/python_interpreter/tree/main/README.md#1-c-implementation) in the future for improved performance.
+The main implementation of the Natscript interpreter is currently written in Python, but may be shifted to [C++](https://github.com/rbaltrusch/python_interpreter/tree/main/README.md#1-c-implementation) in the future for improved performance.

 ## Available functionality